Dudleya rigida: Description

 Dudleya rigida has a caudex 1 to 3.5 cm thick, obscured by dried leaves, and branching into clusters with up to 20 rosettes.
-Rosettes are 6 to 15 cm wide, with 10-25 leaves.
+Rosettes are wide, with 10–25 leaves.
 Leaves are green or somewhat glaucous, and oblong to triangular-ovate, short-acuminate.
-The leaves are 5 to 8 cm long, 2.5 to 4 cm wide, and 6 to 10 mm thick.
-The inflorescence has 8-21 flowers, with a yellow corolla marked in red and a pink to red peduncle.
+The leaves are long, 2.5 to 4 cm wide, and 6 to 10 mm thick.
+The inflorescence has 8–21 flowers, with a yellow corolla marked in red and a pink to red peduncle.
 The flowers are pendent, a trait only shared by Dudleya anthonyi and Dudleya pulverulenta.